Taliban sever ties with Afghan embassies in the West – DW – 07/30/2024

 "Unfortunately, the actions of most of the missions are carried out arbitrarily, without coordination and in explicit violation of the existing accepted principles."

-The Taliban Foreign Ministry also said that it bears "no responsibiity" for passport and visa issues faced by Afghan staff abroad if they refuse to acknowledge Taliban legitimacy.
+The Taliban Foreign Ministry also said that it bears "no responsibility" for passport and visa issues faced by Afghan staff abroad if they refuse to acknowledge Taliban legitimacy.

 Embassies struggle to keep lights on